iacobson/ecspanse/guides/tutorial.md

 end
 ```

 Similar to the components, the events are structs under the hood.
-The fields and their default values are defined with the `:fileds` option.
+The fields and their default values are defined with the `:fields` option.

 We can also expose the event in the API module: